Jessica Placzek

-I’m an audio editor based in the Bay Area.
-Currently, I’m the supervising editor of It’s Been a Minute at NPR.
+I’m an audio editor and editorial leader based in the Bay Area.
+Most recently I was the supervising editor of It’s Been a Minute at NPR.

 For a long time, I’ve loved to teach.
 While living in the Amazon jungle in the spring of 2011, I created lesson plans integrating arts and science.
 In 2010, I had a short stint teaching English to 3-14 year-old students in North-Eastern Nepal.
 Lately, I’ve mostly taught audio journalism and have led workshops at the UC Berkeley Advanced Media Institute and spent two years training audio producers incarcerated at California State Prison, Solano.